flash62au/WiTcontroller/README.md

 ### Rotary Encoder 'sensitivity'

-If you find that moving the encoder slightly flicks the speed or the selected option back and forward, try adjusting this define by uncommenting (removing the ``//``) following line in your ``config_buttons.h`` and changing the value.
+If you find that moving the encoder very slightly flicks the speed or the selected option back and forward, try adjusting this define by uncommenting (removing the ``//``) following line in your ``config_buttons.h`` and changing the value.
 (Decrease the value to make it less sensitive.
 Increase the value to make it more.)

 ``#define ENCODER_SENSITIVITY  85``